TeXlyre/texlyre.github.io/docs/projects/creating-projects.md

 # Creating Projects

-Projects in TeXlyre organize your LaTeX documents, files, and collaboration settings into manageable workspaces.
+Projects in TeXlyre organize your LaTeX/Typst documents, files, and collaboration settings into manageable workspaces.
 Each project provides an isolated environment for specific writing tasks, whether you're crafting academic papers, books, presentations, or technical documentation.

 ## Starting a New Project